core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Less constrained endpoints MUST implement at least one of the following ECDH curves and SHOULD implement both: the X25519 curve {{RFC7748}}; the P-256 curve.

-   Constrained endpoints MUST implement at least one of the following ECDH curves: the X25519 curve {{RFC7748}}; the P-256 curve.
+   Constrained endpoints MUST implement at least one of the following ECDH curves and, if affordable, SHOULD implement both: the X25519 curve {{RFC7748}}; the P-256 curve.

 Constrained IoT devices may alternatively represent Montgomery curves and (twisted) Edwards curves {{RFC7748}} in the short-Weierstrass form Wei25519, with which the algorithms ECDSA25519 and ECDH25519 can be used for signature operations and Diffie-Hellman secret calculation, respectively {{I-D.ietf-lwig-curve-representations}}.